apurvafx/Rock-Paper-Scissors/README.md

 ## 📖 DeepWiki Documentation

-This repository is indexed by [DeepWiki](https://deepwiki.com/apurvafx/rock-paper-scissors-game), which provides AI-powered code exploration and documentation.
+This repository is indexed and documented by [DeepWiki](https://deepwiki.com/apurvafx/Rock-Paper-Scissors), an AI-powered platform that provides interactive code exploration and detailed documentation.

+Explore the system architecture, game logic, user interface, and state management with helpful explanations and diagrams generated automatically.

-Explore interactive diagrams, code structure, and get instant answers to questions about this codebase on DeepWiki.
+Check it out for a deeper understanding of the codebase and to get instant answers about this project!

 ---